 Additionally, this bill addresses issues specific to ongoing problems facing CPS special needs students and their families.

 - Public notice for policy changes: In response to CPS secretly changing its special education policies in 2016 to remove services, this bill would require CPS to provide public notice on proposed changes to the district’s special education policies and procedures with sufficient time for public comment.

 - Inclusionary policy handbook: The bill would make the CPS Procedural Manual available online in (at least) English and Spanish.
 Upon request the Procedural Manual will be printed in any spoken language and accessible for individuals with disabilities.

-Thank you to Rep. Crespo, Rep. Davis, and Rep. Martwick for their continued partnership and leadership, and thank you to our advocacy partners at Access Living, Equip for Equality, and IL Raise Your Hand Action.
+Thank you to Rep. Crespo, Rep. Carroll, Rep. Davis, and Rep. Martwick for their continued partnership and leadership, and thank you to our advocacy partners at Access Living, Equip for Equality, and IL Raise Your Hand Action.
 To learn how you can support the advancement of these bills and other Legal Council policy issues, follow @thelegalcouncil on Twitter for updates.